jm33-m0/mec/README.md

 - if you want to add your own exploit script (or binary file, whatever):
     - `cd exploits`, `mkdir <yourExploitDir>`
     - your exploit should take the last argument passed to it as its target, dig into `mec.py` to know more
-    - `chmod 755 <exploitBin>` to make sure it can be executed by current user
+    - make sure your exploit can be directly executed by system, or you have to modify `mec.py` a little bit
     - use `attack` command then `m` to select your custom exploit
 - type `help` in the console to see all available features